 - In a large bowl, mix together sweet potatoes, sugar, eggs, butter, milk and vanilla until the mixture is smooth.
 Transfer to the baking dish.

-- In another bowl, medium sized, mix the brown sugar and flour.
-Cut in the softened butter until the mixture is course, a little heavier than corn meal.
+- In another bowl, medium-sized, mix the brown sugar and flour.
+Cut in the softened butter until the mixture is coarse, a little heavier than cornmeal.
 Stir in the chopped nuts.
 Sprinkle the mixture evenly over the sweet potato mixture.

 - Bake for 30 minutes or until the topping is lightly brown.
-Allow to sit for at least five minutes before serving.
+Allow sitting for at least five minutes before serving.